 All three holes reported above were drilled on the same section.
-The increase in grade and width of zones of mineralization with depth, and the potential to demonstrate continuity of mineralization along strike, have made Mispickel a priority target for further drilling this summer, where field exploration is currently underway in preparation for further drilling.
+The increase in grade and width of zones of mineralization with depth, and the potential to demonstrate continuity of mineralization along strike, have made Mispickel a priority target for further drilling.